Withdrawing

 Withdrawing from Bradley University during a semester due to:

-• Taking a break/re-evaluating career decision
+- Taking a break/re-evaluating career decision

-• Transferring to another school
+- Transferring to another school

 A student may drop a class at any time online using myBradley prior to the last day to drop classes.
 Check the Academic Calendar for specific drop dates.

-If an Undergraduate student desires to drop all his/her classes for the semester after the third week of the semester until the 12th week of the semester, he/she must meet with the Center for Student Support Services, to receive an honorable withdrawal.
-However, after the 12th week, the Dean (or designee) of the student’s college must also review and approve the withdrawal request.
+If an undergraduate student desires to drop all of their classes for the semester after the third week of the semester and before the 12th week of the semester, they must meet with Student Support Services to receive an honorable withdrawal.
+After the 12th week, the student must meet with Student Support Services and the Dean (or designee) or the student’s college must also review and approve the withdrawal request.

 The withdrawal date (which is critical for the billing of the semester tuition) will be dated the day in which the student agrees and signs the withdrawal request form (except in the case of hospitalization).

-For specific impact that dropping a class or withdrawing from the semester will have on his/her financial assistance, the student must consult with the Financial Aid Office in Swords Hall.
+For specific impact that dropping a class or withdrawing from the semester will have on financial assistance, the student must consult with the Financial Aid Office in Swords Hall.

-An appointment can be made by calling (309) 677- 3910 or going to Sisson Hall room 101-103.
+An appointment with Student Support Services can be made by calling (309) 677- 3910 or going to Sisson Hall room 101-103.

 Exit Interview when not returning to Bradley University for the next semester:

 NOTE: A withdrawal or exit interview does NOT hold a student’s place at the University, nor their financial aid.
 You must reapply for both, if appropriate, in order to return.
-Students who withdraw or complete exit interviews, and plan to return to Bradley, MAY take classes at other institutions during this time.